DocumentationAPI Reference

 Option 2 - Delayed Capture

-By integrating using delayed capture, the Order remains in an Authorized state until the you instruct Reach to capture the funds via an API request to the Order API.
+By integrating using delayed capture, the Order remains in an Authorized state until you instruct Reach to capture the funds via an API request to the Order API.

 There are 5 Steps to the Delayed Capture implementation: